 This is even more important for people who make a decision to follow Jesus during a weekend experience.
 You want to somehow connect with them personally and build a relationship.
 Again, this doesn’t have to be the pastor’s job, but you need to have someone on your staff or volunteer team who will follow up.

 The alternative to a clear next step is no clear step, which is the perfect way to lose the very people you just reached.The alternative to a clear next step is no clear step, which is the perfect way to lose the very people you just reached.
 Click To Tweet

 3. Assume Intelligence, Not Background

 The reality is you will likely have more unchurched people this Easter than ever before.
 That’s how the internet works.
-Clicking on a link is much easier than getting in the car and driving down the road, and as we’ve seen, almost half of all churches have already seen an attendance spike.
+Clicking on a link is much easier than getting in the car and driving down the road.

 So how do you engage people who don’t have a background in the bible, in the Christian faith or even know what the resurrection is?